Rich Text Editor / Document Model / Blocks / Paragraphs

 First Line Indent and Hanging Indent

 The paragraph block supports two properties called FirstLineIndent and HangingIndent that allow you to modify the initial position of the first line of text and subsequent lines of text respectively.
 By default, both properties are set to zero dips.
-The following code snippet shows how to create a paragraph that has a negative first line indent and positive hanging indent:
+The following code snippet shows how to create a paragraph that has a negative first line indent and a positive hanging indent:

 Changing Paragraph Horizontal Alignment